otam-mato/nodejs_mongodb/README.md

 <br>

 ## Summary
 This is a simple Node.JS Express application.
 It has a two-layer architecture: application layer and data layer.
-It connects to a **MongoDB** database hosted on an AWS RDS instance, allowing for CRUD operations.
+It connects to a **MongoDB** database hosted on an AWS EC2 instance, allowing for CRUD operations.
 Express provides a robust set of features for web and mobile applications.

 ---